fhoedemakers/retroJam/README.md

 # retroJam

-Multicore emulator for Adafruit Fruit Jam.
-Other boards may follow.
+This project is a multi retro console emulator for Adafruit Fruit Jam, capable of emulating a few classic 8-bit systems and even the 16-bit Sega Genesis.
+Support for additional boards may follow.

 ## Supported Systems